luAdenir/Credit_Risk_Analysis/README.md

 ## Preview:

-This is a loan prediction risk analysis using Python, Scikit-Learn libraries and credit card dataset from Lending Club.
-This project aims to build and evaluate several machine learning models to predict credit risk.
+This is a loan prediction risk analysis using credit card dataset from Lending Club, Python, Scikit-Learn libraries to build and evaluate several machine learning models.

 ## Results: